Prakhar-Verma39/Prakhar-Verma39/README.md

-- 👋 Hi, I’m Prakhar Verma
+- 👋 Hi, I’m Prakhar Verma.
 - 👀 I’m interested in reading books of different genres, sketching, geo-politics and learning new things.
 - 🌱 I’m currently pursuing MCA from University of Allahabad.
 - 💞️ I’m looking to collaborate on ...